bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 ---------
 Once all necessary configurations are added, a provider can be created.

 A **provider** is a part of streaming infrastructure.
-That is the provider of services for input data transformation into a stream.
+This is an entity which contains general information to access a physical service (Apache Kafka, Apache Zookeeper, T-streams, Elasticsearch, SQL-database, RESTful).

 .. figure:: _static/CreateProvider1.png